Warehouse Writeback

 Source Objects Table

-Source objects are tables, models, entities, or segments.
+Source objects are tables, models, datasets, or segments.
 These are what you send data from during a sync.
 Continue reading the schema section below for more information.

 Where